MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 ![A screen shot of the get object variable, on stage changed, and if nodes.](../../../media/enhance-your-environment/equips-in-detail/030-start-glow-vfx.png)

-... and this causes the value of the *PersistentVFX* object variable to also be true, which triggers the *vfx_wand-ethereal_persistent_02* particle system effect.
+... and this causes the value of the *PersistentVFX* object variable to also be true, which triggers the *vfx_wand-ethereal_persistent_02* particle system ("sparkly vapor") effect.

 ![A screen shot of the set active node with the value of the boolean that triggers the particle effect set to true.](../../../media/enhance-your-environment/equips-in-detail/031-turn-particle-effect-on.png)